-But while the gold price saw quite a bit of movement last year, production was steady.
-Global gold production came to 3,100 metric tons (MT) in 2016, the same amount as the previous year — that’s because an increase in production in Canada was offset by a decrease in Mexico.
-Keep reading to learn more about the largest producers of gold in 2016, based on numbers reported by the US Geological Survey.
+Last year’s steady output came as higher production in the US, Canada and Australia was offset somewhat by a decrease in China.
+Overall, worldwide gold output clocked in at 3,150 MT last year.
+Keep reading to learn more about the largest producers of gold in 2017, based on numbers reported by the US Geological Survey.

 Russia’s was the third-largest producer of gold in 2017, with its output holding relatively steady at 255 MT.
-However, the country plans to increase output over the next decade or so; in 2016, it was reported that the country is planning to raise its annual gold production to 400 MT by 2030.
-According to the US Geological Survey, Russia’s gold reserves stand at 5,500 MT, just under South Africa at 6,000 MT and Australia at 9,500 MT.
+However, the country plans to increase output over the next decade or so.
+In 2016, it was reported that Russia is planning to raise its annual gold production to 400 MT by 2030.
+According to the US Geological Survey, Russia’s gold reserves stand at 5,500 MT, just under South Africa at 6,000 MT and Australia at 9,800 MT.

 4. United States

-Most of the gold in the country was produced at more than 40 lode mines, several large placer mines in Alaska and a number of smaller placer mines in the western US.
-The US Geological Survey also notes that the top 26 operations in the country were responsible for 99 percent of its gold output.
+Most gold in the country was produced at more than 40 lode mines, several large placer mines in Alaska and a number of smaller placer mines in the Western US.
+The top 26 operations in the country were responsible for 99 percent of American gold output.

 Gold production in Canada rose noticeably in 2017, allowing the nation to become the fifth-largest producer.
-Last year, the country reported output 170 MT of gold, compared to 153 MT in 2015.
+Last year, the country reported output of 180 MT of gold compared to 165 MT in 2016.

-Peru saw a slight increase in gold production last year, with output rising from 145 MT in 2015 to 150 MT in 2016.
-The country saw its lowest levels of production and exports in 2014, and has since made a slight recovery.
-However, illegal gold mining continues to be a struggle for the country, and has been responsible for the devastation of land, including patches of the precious Amazon forest.
+Peru saw a slight increase in gold production last year, with output rising from 153 MT in 2016 to 155 MT in 2017.
+The country saw its lowest level of production and exports in 2014, and has since made a slight recovery.
+That said, illegal gold mining continues to be a struggle for the country, and has been responsible for the devastation of land, including patches of the precious Amazon forest.

 7. South Africa

-Gold production Mexico has stayed relatively stable over the last several years, although it dropped last year to 125 MT from 135 MT in 2015.
-Uncertainty with the gold price and maturing gold mines have created production challenges for the country’s gold operations.
+Mexico is another largest gold producer that saw a production decrease last year.
+Fluctuating and underwhelming gold prices in combination with maturing gold mines have created production challenges for the country’s gold operations.
 Still, there have been a large number of discoveries and mine developments in Mexico over the last several years, and those have allowed the country to remain a top gold producer.

 Mine production: 100 MT

 Uzbekistan comes in ninth on the list of the largest producers of gold.
-The country produced 100 MT of gold in 2016, down from 102 MT in 2015.
+The country produced 100 MT of gold in 2017, down slightly from 102 MT in 2016.
 The country’s Muruntau gold mine is one of the largest open-pit mines in the world.
 Uzbekistan has been producing from old mines for quite some time, and has not seen much exploration investment.

 Don’t forget to follow us @INN_Resource for real-time news updates!